In 1983, when the group Us Girls was created, it was originally called Empress, indicative of our ruling status as hip hop's Queen MCs.

 Our song, Us Girls Can Boogie Too, appeared on the soundtrack album and went certified gold!
 It was the first time a song by a female rap group had appeared on a movie soundtrack.
 The follow year, Us Girls recorded a unique "break" single exclusively for the legendary New York City Breakers, who also appeared in Beat Street.
 This record was also featured on the album and went certified gold!
 Following the movie, the NYC Breakers and Us Girls toured together in Europe.

-In 1985, MC Debbie D returned to performing as a soloist and MCs Sha Rock and Lisa Lee, pursued other hip hop ventures.
+In 1985, MC Debbie D returned to performing as a soloist.
 Nevertheless, Us Girls early accomplishment in hip hop culture is indelible and our contribution to the culture is undoubtedly the spark which ignited the sudden rise among women in hip hop worldwide!

 Click here to view my speaking topics and to book MC Debbie D for your next upcoming event.